How to insurance-proof your remodel during construction

 When your renovation is done

-When all is said and done, make sure your beautiful updated home (and its new value) are reflected in your homeowners policy for full replacement cost.
+When all is said and done, make sure your beautifully updated home (and its new value) are reflected in your homeowners policy for full replacement cost.
 To see if you can save more on your plan and that you’ve got the right coverage, talk to a licensed Answer Financial agent at 1-800-258-5101 to compare insurers in your area and make sure you’re getting a good deal on your policy while you insurance-proof your remodel.
 You can also compare quotes at AnswerFinancial.com.

 Great read!
 I would like to read more info.